 As I noted in my previous review, almost all theories of human aggression suggest that exposure to violent video games is associated with increased aggression.
 Of course, these theories may be wrong (as the authors comment in their letter to the editor), but I would expect a theoretical treatment why there should be no link between violent game exposure and aggression (this is Psychological Bulletin!), and the authors remain completely mute in this regard.

+We now explain our Null Theory, which argues that behavior is too complex and unpredictable to be reliably influenced by minimal manipulations such as media priming.
+We refer also to general strain theory (Merton, 1938; O’Boyle, Banks, Gonzalez-Mule, 2014) and/or obligatory replication (Ionannidis, CITATION NEEDED), as an explanation for the potential significance-chasing these studies represent.
+We’re not going to go so far as to claim that, say, Social Learning does not happen or that the General Aggression Model is false.
+It seems reasonable to say that people learn behaviors and reward-contingencies by watching others, or that people who feel more aggressive and think more aggressively are likely to act more aggressively.
+Rather, we think that brief exposure to violent games is not sufficient to influence these mechanisms.

+In general, we do not think that there needs to be any particular theory to explain why many things are simply not effective.
+No theory is needed to explain why acupuncture is not an effective treatment for cancer – it simply isn’t.

 ===============

 Reviewer #2: This version of the manuscript is greatly improved and addresses my concerns.

+The wisdom and beauty of Reviewer 2 are without parallel.

 ===============